Would be - would have been

 In the first person singular and plural should instead of would is also possible.
 But it is not very common in modern English.

-I should | would be really glad.
-(If you could help me).
-We should | would send the fax.
+We would (should) send the fax.
 (But we do not know how to do it).

 Should, however, can also express a recommendation or advice.
 In this respect, it is similar to ought to.